stackbuilders/tutorials/tutorials/haskell/gui-application/tutorial.md

   return btn
 ```

-We create new button, set its attributes (just label in our case) and return
+We create a new button, set its attributes (just label in our case) and
-the button.
+return the button.

 ![Our calculator looks like a real calculator](/tutorials/haskell/gui-application/calc-2.png)